semantic-flow/sflo/documentation/principle.transposability.md

 ## Overview

-Transposability is the ability to move a mesh to different serving locations without breaking its internal structure.
+Transposability is the ability to:
+- move a mesh to a different serving locations without breaking its internal structure.
+-

 A transposable mesh works correctly regardless of which namespace contains it.

 ## Key Principles